 Almost all pets will require some type of training.
 Dogs usually require the most, as you’ll have to house break them and train them to observe proper manners.
 Some breeds are easier to train than others, but all will require significant time and attention to turn them into model pooches.

 Even cats require some training as kittens.
-You’ll have to work to adjust their natural schedule to meet yours so they don’t keep you up at night, and sometimes might have to teach kittens to use the litterbox.
-Although they require significantly less attention than dogs, you still have to show a cat how to properly behave in your home.
+You’ll have to work to adjust their natural schedule to meet yours so they don’t keep you up at night and sometimes, you might have to teach kittens to use the litterbox.
+Although they require significantly less attention than dogs, you must show a cat how to behave in your home correctly.
+Learn here at tonsofcats.com about how you can train your cat.